Information Technology Services - Dr. Susan Dunnavant, Acting Chief Information Officer

 - Network users are expected to use network printing in a responsible manner by printing only those materials essential to educational, academic, or University needs.

-- Approval from the University's Chief Information Officer is required before any member of the Furman University user community may install or use any remote access software or any server software on any computer connected to the Furman University network.
+- Approval from the University's Chief Information Officer or the Director of Systems and Networks is required before any member of the Furman University user community may install or use any remote access software or any server software on any computer connected to the Furman University network.

 - Without specific authorization, users of the Furman University network must not cause, permit, or attempt any destruction or modification of data or computing or communications equipment nor remove or aid in the removal of any Furman University owned or administered equipment, data, or documents from the Furman University network.